 - Prevention/education group counseling at no cost for its clients and to individuals in the community.
 Bi-monthly program services include educational groups led by various community agencies, 12 Step (NA/AA) meetings, and parenting classes, life management skills, and education focused activities.
-Transportation, lunch and childcare are provided for these group meetings.
+Transportation, refreshments and childcare are provided for these group meetings.

 - Alternative activities such as field trips and outreach activities to promote quality time and bonding within families.

 - Case management services, information and education, assistance with clinic appointments, referral to community agencies/services, or other JPS services such as health centers, OB triage, health promotions, or behavioral health.